Digital Thermometer using Arduino and LM35 Temperature Sensor

 code for arduino digital temperature sensor

-Here degree symbol is created using custom character method
+Here degree symbol is created using the custom character method

 Arduino Temperature sensor code